MickWest/sitrec/README.md

 - **videoView** - The view that has the actual video

-This is the preferred naming convention, but some older bits of code might refer to lookView as the NAR view (as it was NAR mode on the ATFLIR system in the original "Gimbal" sitch)
+This is the preferred naming convention, but some older bits of code or comments might refer to lookView as the NAR view (as it was NAR mode on the ATFLIR system in the original "Gimbal" sitch)

 The camera position is specified by two lines:
 ```javascript